LeetCopilot Logo

 • Income share: Formation or Pathrise (no upfront cost)

-Most candidates can achieve IK-level results with $0-500 in resources and structured self-study.
+Most candidates can achieve comparable results with $0-500 in resources and structured self-study.
 The knowledge isn't secret—it's freely available.
 What matters is your effort and consistency.

 Don't let aggressive marketing convince you that $7,000 is the only path.
 It's not.